Have you ever tried to take on too much?

 And teaching myself the habit of sleeping at least eight hours at night (I was pulling numerous all nighters, trying to “be productive” and get everything done).

-Later in this 31 Days to a More Productive You series, I’ll unpack more of the physical, emotional and spiritual habits I developed in my life as a results of that low point in my life.
+Later in this More Productive You series, I’ll unpack more of the physical, emotional and spiritual habits I developed in my life as a results of that low point in my life.

 For now, I want to simply focus on this unshakable law of productivity: